barahona-research-group/raman-unmixing-aes/README.md

-# Codebase for *"Hyperspectral unmixing for Raman spectroscopy via physics-constrained autoencoders"*
+# Codebase supporting *"Hyperspectral unmixing for Raman spectroscopy via physics-constrained autoencoders"*

 This repository contains the codebase associated with the paper: